nicholasdavies/luajr/README.md

 <!-- reminder: update README.md with devtools::build_readme() -->

-luajr provides an R interface to Mike Pall’s [LuaJIT](https://luajit.org), a just-in-time compiler for the [Lua scripting language](https://www.lua.org).
+luajr provides an interface to [LuaJIT](https://luajit.org), a just-in-time compiler for the [Lua scripting language](https://www.lua.org).
 It allows users to run Lua code from R.

 One of the advantages of using luajr is that LuaJIT runs Lua code with very fast compilation times, fast execution times, and no need for an